School/Data & Analysis/Document & Report Analysis

 Summarizing Reports & Documents

 AI can read a 50-page report and give you the key points in 30 seconds.
 But a lazy "summarize this" prompt gives you a lazy summary.
-Here's how to get genuinely useful output.
+The difference between a useless summary and a genuinely valuable one comes down to how you ask -- and the layered approach below is how professionals get it done.

 The Layered Summary Approach